 In-store has been less of an option this year, and our online shopping habits have similarly morphed.
 Mobile shopping app downloads were up to five billion over the past year, and that will continue to rise as retailers hurriedly update their online service offerings to remain competitive and relevant in these changing times.

 The present is mobile

-The increasing importance of IoT, gaming and eCommerce represent core trends in mobile usage over the past year.
-But we could as easily have looked at streaming, personal finance and health apps.
+The increasing importance of IoT, gaming and eCommerce represents core trends in mobile usage over the past year.
+But we could as easily have looked at streaming, personal finance, and health apps.
 The key takeaway is that mobile technology is becoming essential to every part of our lives.
 The effect is enriching, but it also represents valuable commercial opportunities to agile businesses in what are otherwise dark commercial times.